jean182/blog-182/src/pages/dark-que-te-quiero-dark/index.md

 ## Google Fonts.

-First I would like to talk about the easiest and straight forward way to do it, I'm going to [Google Fonts](https://fonts.google.com/) as the example.
+First I would like to talk about the easiest and straight forward way to do it, I'm going to use [Google Fonts](https://fonts.google.com/) as the example.

 Inspecting the site, you can see that they have a class in their html tag called `t-white`, and if you press the select background color button and choose the dark option you'll notice that the html class will change to `t-black`.
 The javascript code presumably changes the dom node class attribute to use the opposite `t-class` that is currently selected and that would change the whole UI.
 If we take a look a the css (we need to use a tool to beautify it), we can clearly see that they have declared the same classes for the `t-black` and `t-white` but with the respective changes to make it work for each theme.